 Venturi explained that trauma-informed care is a family service system of understanding the direct consequences of how trauma affects all aspects of a student’s life.
 The Adverse Childhood Experiences (ACE) study conducted by the Centers for Disease Control and Prevention and Kaiser Permanente, one of the largest investigations ever conducted to assess the association between childhood maltreatment and later-life health and well-being, states that almost two-thirds of the study participants reported at least one adverse childhood experience of physical or sexual abuse, neglect, or family dysfunction, and more than one in five reported three or more such experiences.

 Venturi, who has a Masters in Social Work from Florida State University, said some of the students she engages with have potentially experienced hunger and different forms of abuse.
 As a school, part of Camelot Academy of Escambia County’s mission is to apply a support structure to the families of the students, many of whom have been touched by the justice system.

 “It’s essential to understand that these are not bad kids,” Venturi said.
 “Their behavior is a cry for help.
 Our job is to help them increase their ability to cope.
-We have to reach at-risk children as early as possible.
+We have to reach vulnerable children as early as possible.
 I remember one student we had who came from out of state.
 His grandmother had custody and he had severe behavioral problems; very aggressive and closed off.
 We got him into counseling and communicated constantly with his guardian.
 Just before they moved from Florida, he started showing improvement.
 It got to the point where he was becoming one of our student leaders.
 When his family moved, I was confident he was headed in the right direction.”

 Venturi was attracted to work at Camelot Academy of Escambia County because of the opportunity to incorporate social work, one of her passions, into the role.
 She can’t imagine doing anything else.